Afzalhansi/onlinegovernmentexam/README.md

 ---

-## 📝 License

-This project is created for **educational purposes only** and is not intended for production use.

 ---

 ## 🙌 Acknowledgements

-Created with ❤️ to support learners preparing for government exams.
+Created with HTml,CSS,Javascript to support learners preparing for government exams.